 You can add the Chrome extensions on our list to your browser once you install the Install Chrome Extensions add-on for Opera.

-Trello is already a great tool, but the extensions above make it way better.
-Of course, using the right extensions won’t fix any flaws in your project management strategy itself.
+Trello is already a great tool, but the above extensions, paired with these search and navigation shortcuts, make it way better.
+Of course, using the right extensions and shortcuts won’t fix any flaws in your project management strategy itself.
 To plan and manage multiple projects well, start with a foolproof project management system.